FriendsOfTYPO3/extension_builder/Documentation/Developer/Documentation.rst

 Once you publish your extension, your documentation will automatically be rendered on docs.typo3.org.

-Look at the `documentation for the extension builder
+Look at the `documentation for the Extension Builder
 <https://docs.typo3.org/typo3cms/extensions/extension_builder/Index.html>`__ for an example.